 In December 2010, each of the RTOs and ISOs submitted a report containing data for these metrics covering the period 2005 - 2009.
-Based on this information, the Commission plans to issue a report to Congress in FY 2011 to communicate the benefits of ISOs/RTOs and, where appropriate, identify possible changes to address any performance concerns.
-Also, during FY 2011, Commission staff will engage in a collaborative process with non-RTO/ISO utilities to develop comparable operational and financial performance metrics.
-The Commission will then issue a second report that will explain both RTO/ISO metrics data and the non-RTO/ISO utility metrics data.
+Based on Commission staff's analysis of this data, the Chairman issued a report to Congress in April 2011 communicating the benefits of RTOs/ISOs and, where appropriate, identifying possible changes to address any performance concerns.

+Beginning in FY 2011, Commission staff has been engaged in a voluntary and collaborative process with a diverse group of non-RTO/ISO utilities to develop operational and financial performance metrics.
+It has taken longer than anticipated for this group to organize and reach consensus on their own set of metrics.
+The metrics are expected to be completed in FY 2012.
+Once finalized, Commission staff will follow a similar process to obtain data from the non-RTO/ISO utilities, analyze the data, and report to Congress on their performance.